jstormes/configuration-validator/README.md

 * number: any numeric value
 * integer: any whole value (positive or negative) but without a decimal portion
 * boolean: any boolean-ish value (true/value, y/n, yes/no)
 * url: any well-structured URL
+* directory: an existing, accessible directory
+* file: an existing, accessible file

 ## Development